-The 2017 Student Housing Fair was held Wednesday, October 25th from 3:00-6:00 PM in Varsity Hall of Union South.
+The 2018/2019 Student Housing Fair will be held Monday, October 15th from 3:00-6:00 PM in Varsity Hall of Union South.
 The Housing Fair is held in October each year and provides a great opportunity for students to explore off-campus housing options around campus.

 Representatives are available from:

 • More than 20 privately-owned rental management companies located around campus